Mt Whitney Hike

 Mt Whitney Trail Overnight (2-Days)

 The most popular place to camp is Trail Camp (12000 feet), 6 miles up the trail.
 It’s pretty rocky and barren, and doesn’t offer much shelter from the elements.
-You can also camp at Consultation Lake (near Trail Camp), Outpost Camp (3.8 miles on the trail, 10400 feet), or Lone Pine Lake (2.8 miles, 9900 feet).
+You can also camp at Consultation Lake (near Trail Camp), Outpost Camp (3.8 miles on the trail, 10400 feet), or Lone Pine Lake* (2.8 miles, 9900 feet).
 If you do camp at these spots, pick an established campsite, don’t damage the landscape by creating a new one.
-All of these sites offer water and are first come, first serve.
+All of these sites offer water and are first-come, first-serve.

-Some other tips when camping:
+Some tips if you’re camping:

 - It typically gets very cold at night, so prepare accordingly.

 - You need to keep your food in a bear canister.
 There aren’t bears at the higher camps, but there are rodents and birds who will chew through your pack and tent (really).
-You can rent bear canisters at the ranger station and shops in Lone Pine, but call ahead to double check.
+You can rent bear canisters at the ranger station and shops in Lone Pine, but call ahead to double-check.

 - Keeping lightly active when you arrive at camp will help alleviate altitude sickness.